-Figure 573 - Schedule Dialog Box
+Figure 565 - Schedule Dialog Box

 Setting Description Event Type Choose an event from the pull-down menu.
 Disable User Prevents a user login through Location Services, or disconnects a session.
 Enable User Allows a user to become active again.
-Send Message Provides the option to schedule an event to send a dialog message to a terminal via the Additional Properties button, which is propagated by this setting.
-Repeat Inter val Once Only Shows a Select Date field for the event.
+Repeat Interval Once Only Shows a Select Date field for the event.
 Weekly/Daily Shows a Weekly Schedule list for the event to run.
 The Every Day button selects all the days in the list.
 Monthly Shows a Select Day of Month field for the event.
 Yearly Shows a Select Date field for the event.
 Time Allows the selection of the time that the event should occur.
-Additional Properties This button is propagated by the Send Messages Event Type.
-Click to open the Scheduled Event Properties dialog.